arunoda/meteor-streams/_posts/2013-03-28-communication-patterns.md

       });
     }

 > These are just a few patterns possible with Meteor Streams.
-If you have some interesting pattern.
-Don't forget to add this page.
+If you have some interesting patterns.
+Don't forget to add them to [this page](https://github.com/arunoda/meteor-streams/blob/gh-pages/_posts/2013-03-28-communication-patterns.md).